relativehysteria/siren/README.md

 but will try to find out. :|

 ### TODO
-* When the bot is kicked from a VC, the queue is not destroyed and the bot can't reconnect (because a queue for the guild is already present -- the bot thinks it is still connected to the voice chat).

 * Optimize the command algorithm, especially the `/skip` command and any of the commands that toggle a state (e.g. `/shuffle` or `/pause`).
   Multiple `/skip` commands issued in rapid sequence _do_ in fact create a